Shaping chaos in bilayer graphene cavities: Results

 We compute eigenvalues and eigenstates of the Hamiltonian in \eqref{eq:TB} for the distinct angles $0^\circ \le \theta \le 30^\circ$, and then quantify the degree of chaos within the energy window $\Delta E$.
 The simulation details are provided in \textit{Materials and Methods} and \textit{Supplementary Material}.
 However, before delving into these results, we briefly highlight two underlying key aspects about the chosen system.

 First, we address the symmetry of the system (see \textit{Materials and Methods} for details).
 In the case of the unrotated cavity ($\theta = 0$) shown in Fig.~\ref{FIG1}(c), the boundary is aligned with the crystalline axes, and the Hamiltonian respects the $D_{3d}$ point-group symmetry, which further decomposes into the six irreducible representations $A_{1g}$, $A_{2g}$, $A_{1u}$, $A_{2u}$, $E_g$, and $E_u$.
-By contrast, for a representative rotated configuration $(\theta = 15^\circ)$ presented in Fig.~\ref{FIG1}(d)), the boundary orientation breaks the orginal mirror symmetries, downgrading the point group to $S_6$, with four sectors $A_g$, $A_u$, $E_g$, and $E_u$.
+By contrast, for a representative rotated configuration $(\theta = 15^\circ)$ presented in Fig.~\ref{FIG1}(d)), the boundary orientation breaks the original mirror symmetries, downgrading the point group to $S_6$, with four sectors $A_g$, $A_u$, $E_g$, and $E_u$.

 Second, we note that a classical hexagonal billiard is an archetypal example of a pseudointegrable system~\cite{richens1981pseudointegrable,lozej2024intermediate}: its interior angles are rational multiples of $\pi$, so trajectories evolve on higher-genus phase-space surfaces rather than on invariant tori as in a fully integrable system.
-On the quantum side, such pseudointegrable billiards display hybrid spectral statistics, interpolating between regular and chaotic behavior, but are frequently characterized by the semi-Poisson distribution~\cite{berry1984semiclassical,PhysRevLett.62.2769,bogomolny1999models,giraud2004intermediate,lozej2024intermediate,biswas1990quantum} (see also \textit{Materials and Methods}).
-Our BLG cavity, however, differs from the idealized classical and quantum billiards due to the trigonal warping, and the discrete lattice which removes the sharp boundary corners causing classical pseudointegrable dynamics.
-Therefore, it is not a priori clear whether pseudointegrability carries over to our system.
-As we show next, the BLG cavity does inherit this feature to some degree, and we also explore its manifestation in the eigenfunction profiles that is a much less studied aspect compared to spectral statistics.
+On the quantum side, such pseudointegrable billiards display hybrid spectral statistics, interpolating between regular and chaotic behavior, and are frequently characterized by semi-Poisson distribution~\cite{berry1984semiclassical,PhysRevLett.62.2769,bogomolny1999models,giraud2004intermediate, biswas1990quantum} (see also \textit{Materials and Methods}).
+We note, however, that this behavior is not universal and can depend on the specific geometry.
+More broadly, different polygonal billiards may display distinct spectral statistics.
+For instance, GOE-type statistics has been reported for certain triangular billiards with all irrational angles~\cite{lozej2022quantum}.
+Moreover, our BLG cavity differs from these idealized classical and quantum billiards due to trigonal warping and the discrete lattice, which regularizes the sharp boundary corners that underlie classical pseudointegrable dynamics.
+Therefore, it is not \emph{a priori} clear whether pseudointegrability carries over to our system.
+As we show next, the BLG cavity inherits this feature to some degree, and we also explore its manifestations in the eigenfunction profiles, a much less studied aspect compared to spectral statistics.

-\subsection{Level Statistics}
+\subsection{Level statistics}